datagrok-ai/public/help/visualize/viewers/grid.md

 ### Pinned rows

 Datagrok supports pinned rows functionality, where each row can be pinned based on its column name and cell value.
 Pinned rows are also saved to the layout.
-If you try to pin a non-unique row, it will be pinned but it won't be saved in the layout.
+If you pin a non-unique row, it will be pinned but it won't be saved in the layout.

-To pin a row, select the row you want to pin and open: **Menu | Pin | Pin row**.
-To pin multiple rows, simply select the **Pin selected rows** option.
+To pin a row, select the row you want to pin, right-click it and open: **Pin > Pin row**.
+To pin multiple rows, select the **Pin selected rows** option.

 ![Pinned rows](../pinned-rows.gif "Pinned rows")